GREsau/rocket-lamb/README.md

 }
 ```

-For a full example including instructions on deploying to Lambda, see [Example Rocket Lamb API](https://github.com/GREsau/example-rocket-lamb-api).
+For a full example including instructions on deploying to Lambda and configuring binary responses, see [Example Rocket Lamb API](https://github.com/GREsau/example-rocket-lamb-api).